Time-varying Vector Field Compression with Preserved Critical Point Trajectories

-Since the local flow velocities can vary significantly across different blocks, when the velocity in the current block is large, the displacement obtained by this method may cross multiple cells or even go out of bounds, leading to unstable time integration or large numerical errors.
-Therefore we design two strategies to handle this situation.
-We first estimate a local displacement magnitude $d_\infty$ using the previous timestamp value.
+Local flow velocities can vary significantly across blocks.
+When the velocity in the current block is large, the resulting displacement may cross multiple cells or even go out of bounds.
+This can lead to unstable time integration or large numerical errors.
+Therefore, we design two strategies to handle stable and unstable displacement regimes, respectively.